New constraint on neutrino magnetic moment and neutrino millicharge from LUX-ZEPLIN dark matter search results: Results

-We also analysed the impact of increased systematic uncertainties, by setting $\sigma_\alpha=20\%$ and $\sigma_\beta=15\%$.
-Despite the large values chosen, as it is shown in Fig.~\ref{fig:mag}, the limit obtained is practically the same with $\chi^2_{\rm min}=106.1$.
-Moreover, we checked the impact of introducing the detector energy resolution in Eq.~(\ref{N_es}), which is measured to be very precise by the LZ Collaboration but is not provided in the current data release.
+We checked the impact on the neutrino MM limits of introducing the detector energy resolution in Eq.~(\ref{N_es}), which is measured to be very precise by the LZ collaboration.
 For this check, the theoretical spectra were smeared using a Gaussian distribution with an energy-dependent width, which has been determined using an empirical fit of mono-energetic peaks~\cite{LZ:2019sgr}.
 In particular, for the latter we employed the value reported in Ref.~\cite{resosupp}, namely $\sigma (T_e) = K/\sqrt{T_e}$, with $K=0.323\pm0.001$.
 Thanks to the excellent energy resolution achieved by LZ, we verified that its inclusion does not significantly modify the limit obtained.
-Finally, we investigated the possibility of leaving the $^{37}$Ar component free to vary in the fit using a prior similar to that implemented by the LZ Collaboration, as defined in Eq.~(\ref{eq:chi2xear37}).
-Interestingly, the fit retrieves a number of $^{37}$Ar events similar to that found by LZ, namely 48.4 with $\chi^2_{\rm min}=106$.
-Thus, also in this case, the limits do not significantly change.\\
+Finally, we investigated the possibility of leaving the $^{37}$Ar component free to vary in the fit using a prior similar to that implemented by the LZ collaboration, as defined in Eq.~(\ref{eq:chi2xear37}).
+Interestingly, the fit retrieves a number of $^{37}$Ar events similar to that found by LZ, namely $\sim 48$ with $\chi^2_{\rm min}=99.6$.
+Thus, also in this case, the limits do not substantially change and for reference the bound on the effective neutrino MM at 90$\%$ C.L. becomes $\mu_{\nu}^{\rm{eff}} (^{37}\mathrm{Ar}) < 1.2 \times 10^{-11} \, \mu_{\text{B}}$.\\ \\ As stated in the introduction, the LZ dataset is also very sensitive to a possible neutrino millicharge.
+In Fig.~\ref{fig:Millicharge} we present the limits on the neutrino EC obtained in this work within the FEA and EPA formalisms, using the $\chi^2$ in Eq.~(\ref{eq:chi2xe}).
+We note that the EPA cross section depends on the neutrino mass, as it can be seen in Eq.~(\ref{eq:EPA}), which is not yet precisely measured.
+We used a conservative value of $m_\nu=1$~eV, which is close to the current laboratory upper bounds on the neutrino mass~\cite{ParticleDataGroup:2020ssz}.
+On the other hand, we verified that the limit is not significantly modified even when considering smaller values for $m_\nu$.
+The 90$\%$ C.L. bounds on the effective millicharge are

+the minimum of the chi-square being $\chi^2_{\rm min}=100.0$ in both cases.
+The values for the flavor-dependent neutrino millicharges are summarized in Table~\ref{tab:tablimits} both for the FEA and EPA analyses.
+It is clear that the limits obtained with the more realistic EPA formalism are much stronger than those obtained within FEA and hence, for simplicity, in Fig.~\ref{fig:Millicharge} we showed only the effective EC limit for FEA.
+We note also that the limits obtained in this work with FEA are comparable with those reported in Ref.~\cite{A:2022acy}, which exploits the ER energy efficiency derived in this work for the LZ analysis, and are less stringent than those obtained with XENONnT~\cite{A:2022acy,Khan:2022bel}.
+On the other hand, as expected, the limits obtained in this work adopting EPA when analyzing the LZ data are even stronger than the XENONnT limits obtained in Refs.~\cite{A:2022acy,Khan:2022bel} that were determined using FEA.